View from my room (24th floor)

 Participating in one of the digital keyboard orchestra sessions.

-A must have for digital ensembles, by Paula Manwaring.
+A must-have for digital ensembles, by Paula Manwaring.

 I was scheduled to present on Sunday morning.
 I was all ready to go, the moderator was just turning the time over to me and…

 Yep!
 The fire alarm went off.
 I will admit… I stood there in disbelieve for a little bit hoping the alarm would go away as they told us on the intercom to evacuate.
 After a few minutes, I gave in and unplugged my computer and packed up my bag and headed out the door, praying that this wouldn’t eat up most of my presentation time.
-While I was waiting, my mind went back to a MTNA conference a couple years back or so when the same thing happened.
+While I was waiting, my mind went back to a MTNA conference a couple of years back or so when the same thing happened.
 Except back then, I was attending the presentation, not presenting.
 I was worried that what happened back then would also happen this time and I would lose my entire hour.
-Thankfully, prayers were answered and the set back was only 10-15 minutes.
+Thankfully, prayers were answered and the setback was only 10–15 minutes.
 And yes, it turned out to be just a false alarm.

 With a little bit of adjustments, I was able to give my presentation to all who were in attendance.
 Yay!
 Thanks for having me, TMTA!